-We run courses throughout the year at our field near Countesthorpe, and indoors at Brockington College in the winter; please click here to see the dates and how to book your place.
+We have a set of beginners courses starting in June, and will arrange some more for later in the year; please click here to see the dates and how to book your place.

 Each course consists of 6 weekly sessions lasting two hours each (although the first lesson is normally a little longer because of the time taken to issue equipment).
 The club provides all the archery equipment you will require; we strongly recommend that you do not purchase any archery equipment until after the course.

-At the successful conclusion of your beginner’s course you will be invited to apply to join the club and ArcheryGB.
-Membership of ArcheryGB provides you with ongoing liability insurance, an essential requirement if you wish to shoot.
-You are not permitted to shoot at any venue, including the club ground if you do not have ArcheryGB membership.
+At the successful conclusion of your beginner’s course you will be invited to apply to join the club and the GNAS.
+Membership of the GNAS provides you with ongoing liability insurance: an essential requirement if you wish to shoot.
+You are not permitted to shoot at any venue, including the club ground, if you do not have GNAS membership.
 Unlike full club members, beginners are only insured to shoot during their lessons and while supervised.

 The Club’s teaching and novice equipment is made available to hire for those who have just completed a beginner’s course, until they have obtained suitable equipment of their own.
 Dates when the equipment may be available must be pre-booked with the equipment officer and we cannot guarantee that a coach will be available.
 Advice on suitable equipment for the individual archer to purchase will be provided by the coaches during these sessions.